CRISPR Cas9 Bound to Guide RNA and Target DNA

 This is a 3D print of CRISPR Ca9 is created in full-color sandstone.
 The model depicts CRISPR (purple) bound to its guide RNA (red) while editing its Target DNA (yellow and green).
 The subtle color variations in the CRISPR are associated with its bFactor, or atomic temperature.
 The darker the color, the less the protein moves with a cooler atomic temperature.

-Clustered regularly interspaced short palindromic repeats (CRISPR, pronounced crisper) are segments of prokaryotic DNA containing short, repetitive base sequences.
+CRISPR is a family of nucleotide editing proteins found in bacteria and archaea.
+CRISPR is an abbreviation of Clustered Regularly Interspaced Short Palindromic Repeats.
+At that time the abbreviation coined, CRISPRs were described as segments of prokaryotic DNA containing short, repetitive base sequences.
 In a palindromic repeat, the sequence of nucleotides is the same in both directions.
 Each repetition is followed by short segments of spacer DNA from previous exposures to foreign DNA (e.g., a virus or plasmid).
 Small clusters of cas (CRISPR-associated system) genes are located next to CRISPR sequences.

 The CRISPR/Cas system is a prokaryotic immune system that confers resistance to foreign genetic elements such as those present within plasmids and phages that provides a form of acquired immunity.
 RNA from previous exposure harboring inside the spacer sequence helps Cas (CRISPR-associated) proteins recognize and cut exogenous DNA.
 Other RNA-guided Cas proteins cut foreign RNA.
 CRISPRs are found in approximately 50% of sequenced bacterial genomes and nearly 90% of sequenced archaea.
 The RNA-guided DNA endonuclease CRISPR Cas9 cleaves double-stranded DNA targets with a protospacer adjacent motif (PAM) and complementarity to the guide RNA.